Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

 \begin{convention}[Naming] For convenience, we will shorten the name \emph{idempotent commutative monoid} to \emph{ic-monoid}. \end{convention}

-\begin{example}[Generator] The set consisting of two elements, say $0$ and $1$, has a structure of ic-monoids whose addition operation is described by the following identities.
+\begin{example}[Generator] The set $B_2 = \{0,1\}$ has an ic-monoid structure whose associated addition operation is described by the following Cayley table.

-In the sequel, this idempotent commutative monoid will be denoted as $(B_2,+,0)$ and called the \emph{Boolean ic-monoid}. \end{example}
+Note that this addition mimics the $\mathsf{OR}$-operation acting on the Boolean values $\mathsf{True}$ and $\mathsf{False}$ (which model the values 0 and 1, respectively).
+In the sequel, the resulting idempotent commutative monoid will be referred to as a triple $(B_2,+,0)$ and called the \emph{Boolean ic-monoid}. \end{example}

-\begin{example}[Power sets] Recall that the power set of a set $M$ is the set of subsets of $M$, which we will denote as $\mathcal{P}(M)$.
+\begin{example}[Power sets] Recall that the \emph{power set} of a set $S$ is the set of subsets of $S$, which we will denote as $\mathcal{P}(S)$.
 This set defines an ic-monoid whose addition operation is given by the union operation and whose zero element is the empty subset.
-For instance, if we take $M$ to be the set of labels $\{\texttt{hea},\texttt{dis}\}$, standing for the two phenotypes \texttt{Diseased} and \texttt{Healthy} of our main example (see section \ref{ssec:Main_example}), then the addition operation of $\mathcal{P}(M)$ is described by the following table.
+For instance, if we take $S$ to be the set of elements $\{\texttt{x},\texttt{y}\}$, then the addition operation of $\mathcal{P}(S)$ is described by the following Cayley table.

 \end{example}